landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 your builds down, so get rid of it.
 It's also been reported to break shader compilation in this case.

-The official VS Unreal plugin ("IDE support for Unreal Engine") is more annoying than useful.
-If it's giving you errors, you may freely uninstall it.
-It's not really needed for anything substantial, especially if you're running ReSharper.

 ## Rider
 {:.no_toc}

 Since Rider contains ReSharper out of the box, it mostly Just Works™.
-Although it can work with Unreal-generated .slns, it also supports opening the .uproject file directly as a project, meaning that you'll never need to bother with (re-)generating a solution.
+Although it can work with the Unreal-generated .slns, too, its .uproject support is mature and recommended to use.
-This is the preferred approach.

 The Error List advice from VS partially applies to Rider, as it also likes to discard useful parts of error messages in its pretty display.